 It’s hard to assess and control how much you eat when nibbling through your dinner.
 Take a normal size plate, make sure you pick from everything you’d like to try.
 Fill the plate with a sensible amount of food and once the plate is empty, stop yourself from having seconds and move onto the next dish.

 3. Vegetables first

-Make sure you take brussels sprouts and carrots first, then add the turkey.
+Make sure you take brussel sprouts and carrots first, then add the turkey.
 Ideally you’d like the majority of your plate covered by this point and then add potatoes and other sides to fill the gaps.

 4. Chew slowly

 This should be applied every time you eat, for two reasons.
-When eating slower you can really appreciate and enjoy the flavours of your meal.
-You also give time to your stomach to send “I am full” signs to your brain.
+When eating slower, you can really appreciate and enjoy the flavours of your meal.
+You also give time to your stomach to send, “I am full” signs to your brain.

 Normally you will feel full about 15-20 minutes after your stomach was full, especially if you eat fast.
 Make sure you enjoy the meal and allow your body to tell you when it’s time to stop.

 From the food perspective, the biggest risk factor is the fat content.
 Fat contains 9 calories per gram, while carbs and protein will have 4 calories per gram.
 If you know you would feel guilty after a Christmas Dinner blow-out, but you still want to enjoy the food, just go low on the high-fat foods: only taste the pigs-in-blankets, leave the turkey skin, reduce cheese consumption and avoid eating too much butter.